NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT * FROM JOIN WHERE
 #### Description
 This command creates a new target relation with attributes constituting from both the source relations (excluding specified attribute from second source relation).
-It inserts the records obtained by `equi-join` of both the source relations (an attribute from each relation specified in arguments are used for equi-join) into the target relation.
+It inserts the records obtained by `equi-join` of both the source relations (an attribute from each relation specified in arguments are used for `equi-join`) into the target relation.

                                 OR

-Selects all records of the relation resulting from the equi-join of two given relations on the given  attributes of both relations.
+Selects all records of the relation resulting from the `equi-join` of two given relations on the given  attributes of both relations.
 The selection is inserted into the newly created target relation which contains all attributes from both input relations except the joining attribute of the second relation.
 #### Syntax
 ```bash
 SELECT * FROM source_relation1 JOIN source_relation2 INTO target_relation WHERE source_relation1.attribute1 = source_relation2.attribute2
 ```
 :::info Note
 * `attribute1` should belong to `source_relation1` and `attribute2` should belong to `source_relation2`.
-* The join attributes(ie `attribute1` and `attribute2`) can have the same name.
+* The join attributes (i.e., `attribute1` and `attribute2`) can have the same name.
-* Excluding the join attributes, there should be no other attributes with the same name in these relations.
+* **Excluding the join attributes, there should be no other attributes with the same name in these relations.**
 :::
 :::note Example
 Given below are the records of the relation `Student1`.